Khao Kala: Utilities

 Khao Kala has four local hospitals, 19 local health centres, four drugstores.

 There are a total of nine temples and two abbeys.

 In education, Khao Kala consists of five child development centres, six primary schools, one secondary school, six public libraries, and one non-formal education centre.

 In communication, there are two post offices, 16 public telephone booths.

 Every household has electricity and water supply.

 UFO hotspot

-Khao Kala is famous for being the only UFO hotspot in Thailand.
-Some locals believe it's where aliens will land the UFOs, or be seen frequently.
-Although outsiders or even some locals don't believe that.
-However, they dubbed Khao Kala "Area 51 of Thailand".